Trevon-Swift/SIEM-Homelab-Project-V2/Configurations/commands-used.md

-# Commands Used in SIEM Homelab
+# Key Commands Used in SIEM Homelab

 This document contains the commands executed during the project.